popavel/codo/README.md

 Welcome to the Coding Dojo.
 The main goal is to familiarize yourself with the usage of GitHub Copilot.
-And for those already familiar with it, to have fun trying to solving the coding exercises.
+And for those already familiar with it, to have fun trying to solve the coding exercises.
 Please find the task description below.

 # Task Description